nlpsandbox/nlpsandbox.io/wiki/608956-NLPDevelopers.md

 ### Introduction

-The NLP Sandbox aims to streamline the development and benchmarking of NLP Tools that are:
+The NLP Sandbox aims to streamline the development and benchmarking of NLP Sandbox tools that are:

 - Robust and reliable
 - Reproducible